vinsidious/gac/README.md

 1. Fork the repository
 2. Create a new branch for your feature
 3. Make your changes
-4. Run tests and linting: `hatch run test && hatch run lint`
+4. Run tests and linting: `make test && make lint`
 5. Submit a pull request

 ## License